 These pumpkin protein balls are a delicious snack, combining the warm flavours of pumpkin spice with creamy peanut butter.
-Packed with oats and protein, these protein balls with peanut butter are perfect for a quick energy boost, and they’re bliss balls without dates which has been substituted for pumpkin puree to help them be naturally sweet.
+Packed with oats and protein, they're a great post training snack when you just need something quick and easy.

 Jump to: